- 2 minutes to read

 To perform a mail merge, you need a template and a data source.

-- A template is a document containing placeholders for the information that is merged from a data source (mail merge fields).
-See the Template Document topic to learn more about mail merge templates.
+- A template is a document containing placeholders for the information that will be merged from a data source (mail merge fields).
+See the Mail Merge Functions topic to learn more about mail merge templates.

-A data source contains data that is merged into a template’s fields in merged documents.
+A data source contains data that will be merged into fields in a template to create merged documents.
 A data source can be any object that exposes the IList interface, such as a ArrayList or a DataTable.
-You can create a mail merge data source at runtime or retrieve data from an external database using data adapters.
+So, you can create a mail merge data source at runtime, or retrieve data from an external database via corresponding data adapters.

-The template workbook’s IWorkbook.GenerateMailMergeDocuments method finalizes the mail merging process.
-It returns a collection of resulting workbooks (if the Single Sheet or Multiple Sheets mail merge mode is used, the collection contains a single workbook).
-You can open the resulting workbook or save it to a file or stream.
+The IWorkbook.GenerateMailMergeDocuments method of the template workbook finalizes the mail merge process.
+It returns a collection of resulting workbooks (if the Single Sheet or Multiple Sheets mail merge mode is used, the collection will contain a single workbook).
+You can open the resulting workbook in an ASPxSpreadsheet control instance, or save it to a file or stream.